HASwitchPlate/openHASP-docs/docs/integrations/examples/example-offlinehandling.md

 You can use [batch processing](../../../commands/#batch-processinng) and create scripts which run when the plate connects to the WiFi network or loses connection from it.

-`online.cmd` - batch script to run after connected to the WiFi network will clear the screen and load the pages with objects related to the home automation:
+`online.cmd` - batch script to run after connected to the WiFi network, it will clear the screen and load the pages with objects related to the home automation:

 ```
 clearpage all